Buyer's Choice Award Winner

 • Mileage

-It’s also worth mentioning that, at the time of publishing, American Dream Auto Protect offers discounts for covering multiple vehicles, and all plans include a free first month of service.
+It’s also worth mentioning that the company offers limited-time discounts and promotions on its website.
+At the time of publishing, American Dream offers discounts for covering multiple vehicles, plus up to $500 off and three free months of service on new plans.

 » COMPARE: Endurance vs. American Dream Auto Protect